W3rni0/RACTF_2020/readme.md

 ```
 Hello, If you're reading this you've managed to find my little... *interface*.
 The next stage of the challenge is over at https://pastebin.com/raw/BCiT0sp6
 ```
 We got ourself a decrpyted message.
-In the messege is a url to a data hosted on pastebin, if you look at the site you'll see that the data consists of numbers from 1 to 9 and some uppercase letters, only from A to F (I will not copy it here beacuse it's massive), I assumed that it was an hex encoding of something and by the sheer size of it I also infered that it is a file, so I used my favorite hex editor HxD and created a new file with the hex value given and it turns out to be an png image file (you can check things like that using the file command in linux), the image is:
+In the messege is a url to a data hosted on pastebin, if you look at the site you'll see that the data consists of numbers from 1 to 9 and some uppercase letters, only from A to F (I will not show it here beacuse it's massive), I assumed that it was an hex encoding of something and by the sheer size of it I also infered that it is a file, so I used my favorite hex editor HxD and created a new file with the hex value given and it turns out to be an png image file (you can check things like that using the file command in linux), the image is:

 ![](assets//images//spentalkux_2.png)